How to Master Advanced LinkedIn Search and Filters in 2025

 Initiating the Search with Categories

-After picking a category, I dive deeper with LinkedIn’s filters:
+After picking a category, I dive deeper into LinkedIn’s filters:

 Connections